samtron1412/docs/misc/common-term.md

     + The condition: "Is the prisoner guilty?" is true (yes, the prisoner is guilty).
 But the test (a court of law) failed to realize this, and wrongly decided the prisoner was not guilty.

+# Sweatshop

+- A sweatshop (or sweat factory) is a workplace with very poor, socially unacceptable conditions.
+    + The work may be difficult, dangerous, climatically challenging or underpaid.
+    + Workers in sweatshops may work long hours with low pay, regardless of laws mandating overtime pay or a minimum wage; child labor laws may also be violated.

+# Body shopping

+- Body shopping is the practice of consultancy firms recruiting workers (generally in information technology sector) in order to contact their services out to tactical short to mid-term basis.
+- Body shopping in IT originated during the mid-1990s when there was a huge demand for people with mainframe, COBOL and related technology skills to prevent systems being affected by the Y2K bug